wiet-industries/notarial-blockchain/src/main/java/node/README.md

 # Node
 The node is used to communicate with other users as well as to handle server communication.
-Node is run on user's machine and it communicates with frontend using REST API and communicates with server and other nodes using TCP/UDP sockets.
+Node is run on user's machine and it communicates with frontend using REST API while communicating with server and other nodes using TCP/UDP sockets.

 The Diagram below shows the whole communication process.